 First, let us distinguish between an impact driver and a normal drill or what is sometimes referred to as an impact drill.

 It begins with something as simple as function.
 Impact drills are used to bore holes in metals, wood, rock, and other materials.
-This is done by a powerful motor that provides both speed and power to a rotating chuck that contains a drill bit, which pierces the desires materials with speed coupled with rotational force.
+This is done by a powerful motor that provides both speed and power to a rotating chuck that contains a drill bit, which pierces the desired materials with speed coupled with rotational force.
 While some modern models have variable speed settings to allow you to drive screws into your material of choice, the main purpose of a drill remains to bore openings or holes.

 Impact drivers focus on using rotational force combined with high torque levels and an impact motion to drive screws into metal, wood, or stone.
 Impact drivers utilize motors to provide high levels of torque combined with a driving impact action to drive screws or fasteners into rigid materials.
 This is similar to the technology that hammer drills use but not as powerful nor heavy.
 Impact drivers are more compact and lightweight to help with the fastening of screws while in awkward positions or enclosed spaces.